mld2443/Sudoku/Readme.md

 Technically, the executable is runnable on any Mac running OS X 10.11 but if you wish to see the code compile and run, you will need to use XCode 7.3.
 The project is included, just open it and run.

-##Approach
+##First Approach

 I initially wanted to generate puzzles by a genetic algorithm, but when I saw the time it takes to calculate the uniqueness of a solution, I decided I didn't have enough time to test this given that such a calculation might need to go into a fitness function.
-The first approach that I went with is a jumbling approach.
+I went with a jumbling approach.
 The idea is simple:

 1. Create a bank of initial puzzles, and their solutions
   * The solutions are pretty much only for the hard puzzles since it's unreasonable to brute force the solution